This is a living post. Check back for updates as I learned more.

 Here is the default user screenshot showing the toolbars and plugins installed

-Here is the copied default user after simply copying the profile
+Here is the copied default user after simply copying the profile.
+Notice the top of screen where the profile name is shown.
+The toolbars and plugins are the same as the default user.

 When you switch between profiles, Qgis spawns a new instance under that profile name.